Akhand-Pratap-Tiwari/cosmo_test_CRUD_app/README.md

 In order to run the demo app just download and install `app-release.apk` from the `main` branch.

 ## Testing and setting up local environment
 - First you need to install Flutter and dart.
-Follow the aforemention article to do so.
+Follow the aforementioned article to do so.
 - Next set up the [CosmoCloud APIs and MongoDB](https://docs.cosmocloud.io/getting-started).
 - For DB model on CosmoCloud use following json template
 ```